Before Your Arrival at FHWS

 Blocked account (Sperrkonto): If you applied for a visa for Germany, it may be that you have to open a blocked account.
 After your arrival in Germany, you then have to activate the blocked account.
 Blocked accounts are offered by Deutsche Bank, Expatrio or Fintiba.
 They often offer so-called value packages.
 Depending on the provider, these packages may include the opening of a blocked account, current accounts or health insurance.

 All students studying in Germany need a valid health insurance which is recognized in Germany.
-Without a valid health insurance, you cannot enroll at FHWS!

 - In Germany, there are two different types of health insurance: public and private health insurance.
 Until the age of 30, or the 14th semester, you have to be insured with a public health insurance.